-But things have changed—we have a toddler now and our second baby will be joining us next year.
-We’ve upsized to a 2 bedroom apartment and we’re doing our best to navigate life (and the holidays!) with a little one in tow.
+But things have changed—I have two small kids (one and four), and we’ve upsized to a 2 bedroom apartment.
+We’re doing our best to navigate life (and the holidays!) with little ones in tow.

 Here’s what we’ve learned so far about how to celebrate a minimalist Christmas along with some tips for a simple holiday season, no matter what you choose to celebrate.

 To kick things off, let’s talk about what it means to celebrate a minimalist Christmas.